Feed

 Event

-An Event instance contains all the data that happens at a certain point in Time.
+An Event instance contains all the data that is observed at a certain point in Time.
 It contains the following two attributes

 1. The time attribute when the information within the event became available.

 2. The list of all the Action instances at that time.
 This can be a mixed list of classes that implement the Action interface.
-A single Event can contain prices, satellite images and social media news at the same time.
+A single Event can contain a mix of prices, satellite images and social media news at the same time.

-Events are always expected to be delivered in chronological order.
+Events are guaranteed to be delivered in chronological order.
+A sequential event has a time greater or equal than the previous event.

 Time

-The time in an event is of the Java type java.time.Instant.
-So they can be easily processed without having to worry about timezones.
+The time attribute in an event is of the type java.time.Instant.
+So they can be easily processed and compared without having to worry about time zones.
 When a feed delivers events, they are always in chronological order.

 Action